amararifi1/selfbot/README.md

 - **Use responsibly**: While the bot provides powerful features, it is essential to remember that self-bots violate Discord’s Terms of Service.
 By using this bot, you assume all responsibility for any consequences related to its use.
 - **No Refunds**: Once the code has been delivered, it is non-refundable.
 - **Robux Payment**: The payment must be made through Robux.
-You can use **Roblox Group Funds** or a **Roblox Payment Link** to pay.
+You can use **Roblox Payment Link** to pay.
 If you need further instructions for making the payment, feel free to contact me directly.

 ---